 Admission (I-94) Record Number

-Every traveller entering the United States is issued an electronic or hard copy Admission (I-94) Record Number and a stamp in their passport.
+Every traveller entering the United States is issued an electronic or hard copy Admission (I-94) Record Number.

 The I-94 is your proof of legal status in the United States and you can stay in the United States legally until the date of expiry of your I-94.
 If you remain in the United States beyond the date of your I-94, you can be arrested, deported and likely barred from re-entering the United States in future.